NBKRedSpy/BtShowXp/README.md

 Optionally displays the Pilot's Total XP, XP Corruption, and/or minimum mission difficulty to earn full XP with BEX CE's XP cap.

+When configurating a lance for a contract, the Difficulty text will be Green if the pilot will get full XP from the current contract.

-Also has the option to reset the Spent XP for a pilot that has corrupt XP.
+Has the ability to reset the Spent XP for a pilot where the Spent XP does not match the pilot's total skill XP cost.

 ![image](https://user-images.githubusercontent.com/54865934/167340694-3a7b06e3-da51-44ce-b20d-23f89ca9f49f.png)

 # Resetting Corrupt XP
 ## Dislaimers